QBRC/BICF_Interview/README.md

 Exercise 2
 ==========
-Read the directions in the 'pileup-script-drections' document.
+Read the directions in the 'pileup-script-directions' document.
 The 'BL6_x_Cast_RNA.pileup' contains the data to be analyzed.
 Please provide your script and the results file.

 Exercise 3